 This is a search engine: after inserting your starting point and destination, you’ll find an exhaustive list of companies that cover your desired route.

-The advantage of this site is that it shows you prices of various airlines, train, bus and boat companies so that you can do a search based on the most convenient times and prices.
+The advantage of this site is that it shows you the prices of various airlines, trains, bus, and boat companies so that you can do a search based on the most convenient times and prices.

 The first thing to keep in mind is to only use “official” taxis, which have gaudy colors (usually green, red, yellow-blue or red) and a meter.